Bernie Taupin: Collaboration with other artists

-In addition to writing for Elton John, Taupin has also written lyrics for use by other composers, with notable successes including "We Built This City", which was recorded by Starship, and "These Dreams," recorded by Heart (both of which were collaborations with English composer/musician Martin Page).
+In addition to writing for Elton John, Taupin has also written lyrics for use by other composers, with notable successes including "We Built This City", which was recorded by Starship, and "These Dreams", recorded by Heart (both of which were collaborations with English composer/musician Martin Page).
 In 1978, he co-wrote the album From the Inside with Alice Cooper.

-Taupin has also produced American Gothic for singer-songwriter David Ackles.
+Taupin also produced American Gothic for singer-songwriter David Ackles.
 Released in 1972, it did not enjoy big sales, but the album was highly acclaimed by music critics in the US and UK.
 The influential British music critic Derek Jewell of the UK Sunday Times described the album as being "the Sgt.
 Pepper of folk."
 Of Ackles's four albums, it was the only one recorded in England rather than in the United States.
 Taupin and Ackles had become acquainted when Ackles was selected to be the co-headlining act for Elton John's 1970 American debut at the Troubadour in Los Angeles.
 Taupin was mentioned specifically as being one of the reasons American Gothic was selected by the writers and editors for inclusion in the book, 1001 Albums You Must Hear Before You Die.
 He also collaborated on the book Burning Cold with photographer Gary Bernstein.
-In the late 1980s and early 1990s Taupin also collaborated with French American musician, Josquin Des Pres (American musician) on at least 13 songs in his collection that have been performed and recorded by artists worldwide.
+In the late 1980s and early 1990s Taupin also collaborated with French American musician, Josquin Des Pres on at least 13 songs in his collection that have been performed and recorded by artists worldwide.

 In 2002, Willie Nelson and Kid Rock recorded "Last Stand in Open Country" for Nelson's album The Great Divide.
 The song was the title track of the first album from Taupin's band Farm Dogs (see below).
 Nelson's album included two other Taupin songs, "This Face" and "Mendocino County Line".
 The latter, a duet between Nelson and Lee Ann Womack, was made into a video and released as the album's first single.
 The song won the 2003 Grammy for best vocal collaboration in country music.
 In 2004, he co-wrote Courtney Love's song "Uncool", from her 2004 debut solo album America's Sweetheart.
-In 2005, he co-wrote the title track to What I Really Want For Christmas with Brian Wilson for his first seasonal album.
+In 2005, he co-wrote the title track to What I Really Want for Christmas with Brian Wilson for his first seasonal album.
 In 2006, he won a Golden Globe Award for his lyrics to the song "A Love That Will Never Grow Old" from the film Brokeback Mountain.
 The music of the song was composed by Argentine producer and songwriter Gustavo Santaolalla.